Omicron phishing scam already spotted in UK

 CISA warns of vulnerabilities in Hitachi Energy products

-(CISA) has published six advisories to inform organizations about the availability of security patches and notifications for vulnerabilities impacting RTU500 series bidirectional communication interface, Relion protection and control IEDs, Retail Operations and Counterparty Settlement and Billing (CSB) software, the Asset Performance Management (APM) Edge software for transformers, and the PCM600 update manager.
+CISA has published six advisories that inform about the availability of security patches and notifications for vulnerabilities impacting RTU500 series bidirectional communication interface, Relion protection and control IEDs, Retail Operations and Counterparty Settlement and Billing (CSB) software, the Asset Performance Management (APM) Edge software for transformers, and the PCM600 update manager.
 The security flaws can allow threat actors to trigger a DoS condition, execute arbitrary code, eavesdrop on traffic, access or modify data, install untrusted software packages.
 Some of the flaws are remotely exploitable.
 The full list of the advisories is available on the Hitachi website.